scraptechguy/Klyk/README.md

 # Klyk is a simple iOS app that helps you with counting things

+Klyk is currently in active development and is waiting for updates

 ![KlykPreview](https://user-images.githubusercontent.com/75474651/196025706-6f7cafcc-acd5-4c1f-a9d5-18c359d35f31.png)

-## Klyk Status

-Klyk is currently NOT in active development and is waiting for App Store release

 ### Latest release on the App Store: